-Do you need to magnesium supplements?
-Half of all Americans are deficient in magnesium.
+Do you need to take magnesium supplements?
+Around half of all Americans consume less magnesium than the Estimated Average Requirement (EAR).
 Here’s how to tell if you are, and how to fix it naturally.

 Magnesium is an essential mineral for your body’s main function.
-But according to The Magnesium Miracle, most Americans only consume half of how much total magnesium the need in a day.
+But according to the most recent data, most Americans only consume half (or less) of how much total magnesium the need in a day.

 What does this mean?
 It means a lot of us are walking around not getting nearly enough magnesium.
 As a group, Americans are chronically magnesium deficient.